Our information hub provides advice on how to support your mental wellbeing during this period. This includes:

 Whether you're a key worker, adjusting to remote working, wondering how to support staff caring for children or struggling with being furloughed, we're here for you.

 Take a look at our resources to support you and your teams while at work.

 During the pandemic, mental health services have had to change how they provide support to help stop the spread of coronavirus.
 We surveyed over 1,900 people about their experiences of getting support for their mental health from the NHS by phone or online.
 We found it has really worked for some people but, for some of us, it hasn’t – and at times it may even make our mental health worse.

 Local Minds have adapted the way they provide services following government and NHS advice.
-This means that most face to face services can no longer take place in person.
-Many are now running telephone helplines with extended hours.
-Others are moving to use online platforms and video conferencing so they can connect directly with anyone who relies on their services.
+The majority are again offering face-to-face support, while many have introduced a hybrid approach that continues to provide services virtually using online platforms and video conferencing.
 Contact your local Mind directly to find out more.

 Thank you to all of the amazing individuals and organisations